sumbach/modern-cljs/doc/tutorial-13.md

 ## Second step - Remotize the server-side-only validator

-As we already know from the [10th Tutorial][16], we can easly remotize a function by using the [shoreleave][18] machinery.
-Open the `remotes.clj` file and update the namespace declaration by requiring the `modern-cljs.login.java.validators` namespace, where we newly defined the `email-domain-errors` server-side-only validator.
-Next define the new remote function as you already did in the [10th Tutorial][16] with the `calculate` function.
+As we already know from the [10th Tutorial][16], we can easly remotize a function by using [shoreleave][18].
+Open `remotes.clj` and update the namespace declaration by requiring the `modern-cljs.login.java.validators` namespace, where we defined the `email-domain-errors` server-side-only validator.
+Next define a new remote function (as you already did in the [10th Tutorial][16] with the `calculate` function).
 Here is the updated content of `remotes.clj`

 ```clojure
 (ns modern-cljs.remotes